-The Land and Water Development group is working on the following linked research areas:
+The Water and Agriculture group is working on the following linked research areas:

 Water for food security